woocommerce/qit-documentation/docs/custom-tests/05-bootstrap-and-test-phases.md

 ## The Test Phase

 This is where the actual testing happens.
 We utilize Playwright to interact with the browser and verify your plugin's functionality.
-By default, the only test phase that gets executes is the one from the plugin you are running the tests from.
+By default, the only test phase that gets executed is the one from the plugin you are running the tests from.

 :::tip
 When running with the test phase of other plugins, any flakiness in the tests of other plugins can cause your tests to fail.